 Then she taught me to be present, and to lean into the pain, the disappointments, the failures, “the sharp points” in life.
 It’s hard to learn, hard to grow, to expand, to overcome if we habitually avoid pain, if we sweep what’s uncomfortable under the rug.

-The situations we find ourselves in can be reliable teachers.
-We don’t create every circumstance in our lives, but much of what unfolds before us results from our own thinking, our own believing.
+I think the situations we find ourselves in can be great teachers.
+We don’t create every circumstance in our life, but much of what unfolds before us results from our own thinking, our own believing.
 I’ve observed it time and again.
 If I think I can do something I can, but if I think I can’t I can’t, not so long as my negative thinking directs me.